 From a “effectiveness” point of view, the characteristics of the crack to be repaired should dictate which injection method to choose.
 For example, if a crack requires a structural repair we would use epoxy if all of the conditions that are required for this injection are met.
 If not, a polyurethane injection would be a better choice.
 If reinforcement is required, we would perform an epoxy injection or use staples to stablize a crack in order to compensate for polyurethane’s inability to withstand tensile forces.
 Similarly, if a crack is full of mud, we would elect to inject the crack with polyurethane to take advantage of the crack flushing process associated with this injection method.

 Ultimately, the characteristics of the crack to be repaired should dictate the most suitable injection method.
-Clearly, it is wise to hire a company that offers both types of crack injection.
+Clearly, it is wise to hire a company that offers both types of crack injection and that has skilled technicians with plenty of experience.